compomics/moFF/README.md

 use  `python moff.py -h`
 ````
-  --input NAME        the input file with for MS2 peptides
+  --inputtsv         the input file with for MS2 peptides
+  --inputraw	      specify directly the  raw file
   --tol               the mass tollerance (ppm)
   --rt_w              the rt windows for xic (minutes).
 Default value is 3  min
   --rt_p     	      the time windows used to get the apex for the ms2 peptide/feature  (minutes).
 Default value is 0.2